 Switching low and high voltage power we use many electrical switching devices like A.B.S.
 But the main principle for that equipment is the same to isolate any electrical components from the system.
 We called this type of switch is an isolator.
 Electrical Isolator is a mechanical switching device that uses to disconnect any electrical component from the system when the system is online or offline.

 Isolator does not have any system to avoided arching during disconnection.
 Because In electrical substation isolator is used to disconnect a power transformer when it is in no-load condition or a small amount of load is present.
-It is dungarees to operate isolator in full load condition.
+It is dungarees to operate isolators in full load conditions.

 Read: Fire Tube Boiler

 Difference Between Isolator and Circuit Breaker: